google-site-verification: googlea104e0a620441e8c.html

 Other Digital Humanities Projects at Georgia Southern University

-My 2022 Jesuit Libraries (Brill, in OpenAccess) is a broad study of pre- and post-suppression collections held by the Society of Jesus
+My 2022 Jesuit Libraries (Brill, in OpenAccess) is a broad study of pre- and post-suppression collections held by the Society of Jesus; I also edited (2015) Jesuits and Their Books, an issue of the Journal of Jesuit Studies

-Jesuit Archival Sources: Archivum Romanum Societatis Iesu, the archive of the Superior General, in Rome--links to official publications of the Society, information about the archive and the Society, etc.
+Jesuit Archival Sources: at Archivum Romanum Societatis Iesu, the archive of the Superior General (Rome)

 The Jesuit Portal at Boston College